 It is very quick and convenient to stop at a fast food restaurant and order dinner than it is to go home and cook.
 We have all experienced that.
 And sometimes in some cases it can become the only option available at that moment.
 However more and more people tend to eat out whether it be fast food or not and they are not keeping an eye on the amount of food they are taking in.
 These quick and easy meals are loaded with a ton of calories.

 In weightlifting and fitness related sports we need to take in the proper amount of calories to fuel us for our workouts and create the necessary change we are looking for in our bodies.
 A good example would be a bodybuilder preparing many months for a show.
 Bodybuilders will go through phases whether it be bulking, losing fat, or cutting.

 Each phase has a series of variables that are in place to help the end result.
 During a bulking phase a bodybuilder will be looking to put on lean mass and growing their muscles.
-At this point in time the bodybuilder will have decided what an appropriate surplus calorie intake is.
-Meaning they would be consuming more nutrients than those being spent allowing for the body to have the right amount of macros available.
-While the bodybuilder is trying to lose fat they are eating a deficit of calories and trying to maintain the muscle they created while losing any unwanted body fat.
+At this point in time the bodybuilder will have decided what an appropriate surplus of calories should be.
+Meaning they would be consuming more nutrients than those being spent.
+While the bodybuilder is trying to lose fat they are eating in a deficit and trying to maintain the muscle they created while losing any unwanted body fat.

 Closer to a show, the final stage of preparation for the bodybuilder would be to cut.
 At this point in time they are looking to shred the last few inches, get rid of any excess water weight, and really hone in their figure.
 This period of time is about 2 weeks out from a competition and sometimes can become drastic in measures.
 Calories are really manipulated at this point and messed around with in a variety of ways.